What Is a Running Pace Calculator?

 Step-by-Step: How to Calculate Your Pace Per Mile

-Let us work through a real example: You ran 5 miles in 47 minutes and 30 seconds.
+Here is a real example: you ran 5 miles in 47 minutes and 30 seconds.
 What is your pace per mile?

 Step 1 — Convert time to decimal minutes: